caseybecking/google_groups/README.md

-# Basic ReadMe
+# Google Groups and Users
-This was created quickly to pull all groups and users within those groups and output to json format.
+This was created quickly to pull all groups and users within those groups and output to csv format.

 ## Requirements